During your study Bachelor International Bachelor Economics and Business Economics

 Economic Faculty association Rotterdam (EFR)

-Especially for first year students the EFR organizes an introduction weekend, book sales, excursions and company visits.
+Especially for first year students EFR organises an introduction weekend, drinks, city trips and many other activities.
 Other large-scale events that the EFR organizes are:

-- a big political debate, during election years in the Netherlands
+- The national political debate, during election years in the Netherlands

-The Faculty Association Econometrics & Operations Research (FAECTOR)is the faculty association for aspiring econometricians at the ESE.
+FAECTOR is the school association for aspiring econometricians at Erasmus School of Economics.
 Since 1966, FAECTOR has been offering large, varied projects and events for Econometrics students in the Netherlands.
 At this moment, FAECTOR is the biggest study association for Econometrics students in the world!
-We organise over ten career events per year, besides various other events and activities.
+We organise over ten career events per year, besides various other social and educational events and activities.

-Before the start of the academic year, FAECTOR organises the introduction camp PINKWIN for Dutch first-year Econometrics students and the introduction camp PENGUIN for students that follow the International Econometrics or Bachelor Squared program.
-During these introduction camps, you will get to know Econometrics students from all study phases, the university and the city of Rotterdam.
+Before the start of the academic year, FAECTOR normally organises the introduction camps for first-year Econometrics students and students following the Bachelor Squared program.
+This year however, FAECTOR organises a warming-up program for first-year students in cooperation with Erasmus School of Economics.
+Here you will get to know fellow Econometrics students, the university and the city of Rotterdam.

 - FAECTOR Research Project (for example in Brazil, Canada, South Korea, Singapore and Tokyo)

-- Smaller events such as social drinks, company visits, sports tournaments and a discount on study books
+- Smaller events such as social drinks, city trips, inhouse days and a discount on study books

 Other study associations at the Erasmus School of Economics